ICJIA/what-i-did-reporting/audit-log-rules.md

 - **Developer Focus**: Focus on information that would help a new developer understand the codebase and the rationale behind changes
 - **Completeness**: Document ALL significant changes, including refactoring, security updates, and documentation improvements
 - **Accuracy**: Use the actual date when creating entries, not placeholder dates
+- **Current Date Generation**: ALWAYS generate dates based on the current date when creating new entries.
+Each new entry should first get the current date, and then use that date for the log entry.
+Never use hardcoded dates.
 - **Consistency**: Maintain consistent formatting and level of detail across all entries

 ## Implementation in Projects